UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 >## Challenge: Clean up 2 variables (`DOAJ_big`)
 >
 > Let's clean up a bit the larger dataset, the `DOAJ_big` file.
+> * You can also eliminate redundant values in the 'Permanent article identifiers' column.
+How few of these values can you get to?
-> There are several publishers that appear to be the same organization.
+> * There are several publishers that appear to be the same organization.
 Combine them.
-> * How many publishers did you start with?
+How many publishers did you start with?
 How many are left after cleaning?
-> * You can also eliminate redundant values in the 'Permanent article identifiers' column.
-> How few of these values can you get to?
 >
 > > ## Solution
 > >
-> > ### Combine publishers
-> >
-> > When you start, by performing a text facet you should see 6,983 distinct publishers.
-> > Going through all the choices individually to spot opportunities to reconcile data input can be very tedious.
-But OpenRefine has a powerful feature to make this task much easier.
-Click 'Edit cells', then choose 'Cluster and edit', and you will see several publishers that appear to be the same, but with small variations in the way they were recorded.
-Let's say you have reviewed all the suggestions and agree with them.
-You may `select all` and then, `merge selected & re-cluster`.
-After accepting the recommendations, note that the number of choices for publishers went down to 6,844.

 > > ### Combine persistant identifiers
 > >
 > > Slide over to 'Permanent article identifiers' column, and create a text facet.